GM asks EPA for national acceleration of EVs, supports California CO2 targets

 General Motors on Wednesday announced some of its wants for a redefined policy for vehicle greenhouse gas regulations.
 In all, it strikes a more uplifting chord—and soundly supports California’s policy direction.

-The automaker’s new policy position was included in a letter provided to EPA Administrator Michael Regan on Tuesday and revealed in excerpts by the company Wednesday.
+The automaker’s new policy position was included in a letter provided to EPA Administrator Michael Regan on Tuesday, seen by Green Car Reports and cited in excerpts by the company Wednesday.

 With it, GM is still asking for something more, however: a “compliance pathway.”